Using Song Lyrics in Books

 Phrases commonly used in everyday life that happen to be lyrics may also be okay.
 For example, having your character reply “I know” likely won’t mean you’ll get sued by a musician who sings those words in their song.

 Nevertheless, context matters, so if you are unsure, contact an attorney.
-As a publishing attorney, I routinely help authors with their fair use questions.
-If you have any questions, don’t hestitate to reach out.
+As a literary lawyer, I routinely help authors with their fair use questions.
+If you have any questions, don’t hesitate to reach out.